 “A hybrid equity loan takes features of a HELOC and a home equity loan and combines them,” says Jon Giles, head of home equity lending for TD Bank.
 “Similar to a HELOC, borrowers receive a revolving line of credit with a variable interest rate as well as a HELOC’s flexible spending terms.”

-Once a borrower draws on the line of credit provided by a hybrid equity loan, they can set a fixed interest rate on a portion of the balance, locking in a fixed monthly payment until the balance is paid off, adds Giles.
+Once a borrower draws on the line of credit provided by a hybrid equity loan, they can set a fixed interest rate on a portion of the balance, locking in a fixed monthly payment until the balance is paid off, Giles adds.

 Some banks have begun offering HELOCs with fixed-rate conversion options.
 They can be a good choice if you’d like to take advantage of a low interest rate for part of your balance.